Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

  ## Linking the records

  You will see this message [Image 1](https://github.com/Viktoru/mlfruitandnut/blob/master/images/ScreenShot2.png)  to link a cultivar.
-In this case "Summerdel".
+In this case it is "Summerdel".

  Message: "Your field is empty.
-Please, add the correct name to link a Cultivar/s.
+Please add the correct name to link a Cultivar/s.
 See Summerdel".
- It means that you need to link with a right cultivar.
+It means that you need to link with the right cultivar.

- ### The next images will shows how to link a cultivar.
+ ### The next images will show how to link a cultivar.

  A. The [Image 2](https://github.com/Viktoru/mlfruitandnut/blob/master/images/ScreenShot2.png) shows what cultivar to link.

- B. The [Image 3](https://github.com/Viktoru/mlfruitandnut/blob/master/images/ScreenShot3.png) how to link a cultivar, adding the cultivar into a imput form.
+ B. The [Image 3](https://github.com/Viktoru/mlfruitandnut/blob/master/images/ScreenShot3.png) shows how to link a cultivar, adding the cultivar into a imput form.

- C. The [Image 4](https://github.com/Viktoru/mlfruitandnut/blob/master/images/ScreenShot4.png) shows linked a cultivar.
+ C. The [Image 4](https://github.com/Viktoru/mlfruitandnut/blob/master/images/ScreenShot4.png) shows a linked a cultivar.